 #5: Craft a compelling, kick-butt cover letter

-One resume tip for moms that I often repeat is to not just repeat information from your resume in your cover letter.
+Try not to just repeat information from your resume in your cover letter.
 Research the company and find out their mission, goals, projects, as well as challenges.
 How does the company’s mission relate to your work philosophy or goals?
-What specifically can you do to assist the organization.
+What specifically can you do to assist the organization?

 Don’t be afraid to show a little of your personality.
 Unlike the resume, your cover letter is written in the first-person, allowing you to share first-hand about your passions, strengths, and interests.